cliffordlau/cas-data-vis-wp/03_how_to_choose.md

-# How to Choose the Type of Visualization
+# How to Choose the Type of Data Visualization

 Contents:
 1. Questions to Help Determine the Best Type of Visualization to Use